 Phase 2 (Awaiting Deployment) Based on the findings of the phase one study, the WBEA determined it was important to better understand the differences in analyzer response factors for propane across multiple manufactured flame ionization detector systems.
 The WBEA decided to include five instruments in this study: Thermo 51i, Thermo 55i, API N901, Mocon 9000NMHC and Envea NMHC.
 This equipment was installed in the new Mannix air monitoring station shelter and instrument testing began in August at the WBEA Centre.
-Deployment of the station at Mannix AMS is scheduled for October.
+Station deployment is expected in the first quarter of 2024-2025, depending on weather.